devmaster10/grammar-encrypt/README.md

 # grammar-encrypt
-Encryption AES on mysql side
+Laravel 5.x Database Encryption pm mysql side
-What versions of Laravel are supported It have been tested only with Laravel 5.4.
+Use native mysql function AES_DECRYPT and AES_ENCRYPT What versions of Laravel are supported It have been tested only with Laravel 5.4.
 But you can try it with Laravel 5.x too.